Alsace from the sky – 7 aerial activities to try out

 • There is so much to see that the time passes much too quickly!

-Microlight autogyro flight in the center of Alsace
+6. Microlight autogyro baptism in central Alsace

 • The view, of course